How to Start Your Own LLC in Delaware - Complete Guide

 Phone: (302) 739‑3073 option 2

-An Operating Agreement is a legal document that outlines ownership, management responsibilities, and member duties of your LLC.
+An Operating Agreement is a legal form and defines the ownership, management duties and responsibilities of your LLC.

-Delaware requires an Operating Agreement at some point before, during, or after filing LLC formation documents.
-The agreement may be implied, written, or oral.
+Delaware needs an Operating Agreement sometime prior to, during, and or after filing LLC formation documents.
+The contract can either be implied, written or oral.

 An EIN is required if: